No matter where you live in California, there is a risk of considerable damage due to an earthquake.

 In the weeks following the quake, contact state and federal agencies like FEMA to inquire about federal assistance.

-For more information visit these official resources:
+For more resources, visit these official sources:

 - The United States Geological Survey (USGS) for the latest earthquake information within the U.S.